 After Canada earned greater self-governance, the Royal Canadian Mint was formed as the official sovereign mint of the nation.
 The original facility in Ottawa remained the lone operating sovereign mint through the 1970s.
 At this point however, demand for precious metal bullion coins pushed capacity to its limit, with official Canadian currency having to be struck at United States Mint locations to compensate.
 The Winnipeg facility opened in the 1980s to bolster capacity in the Royal Canadian Mint system.

 When you shop with JM Bullion, you have a multitude of options for payment methods.
-We gladly accept Visa and MasterCard credit/debit cards for all purchase from our online catalog.
-You may also pay for your silver and gold bullion products with a paper check, bank wire transfer, or Pay Pal fund transfer.
+We gladly accept credit/debit cards for all purchase from our online catalog.
+You may also pay for your silver and gold bullion products with a paper check, bank wire transfer, Bitcoin, ACH, or Pay Pal fund transfer.

 If you have any questions about these amazing silver products from the Royal Canadian Mint, please feel free to reach out to JM Bullion.
 Our associates are available to you on the phone at 800-276-6508.
 You can also live chat with us during business hours through our online service or send us an email anytime with your questions.